levi-kohler/galactic-age-calc/README.md

 ## Description

 This application will take a users age and calculate what their age would be on Mercury, Venus, Mars, and Jupiter.
-It will also determine how long the person has left to live on each planet based on their life expectancy.
+It will also determine how long the person has left to live on each planet, and if they have surpassed the life expectancy they will receive a message saying how for they have supassed it.

 ## Setup/Installation Requirements